-Depending on what bees are eating, honey can take on all different flavors and even colors (Did you catch the story about bees feeding on remnants of colored M&M candy shells?).
+Depending on what bees are eating, honey can take on all different flavors and even colors.
+(Did you catch the story about bees feeding on remnants of colored M&M candy shells?)
 I was reminded of this during a recent trip to Florida where I did a honey tasting offered by a company called Keez Bees.
-Each honey tasted dramatically different from the next.
+Each honey tasted dramatically different than the next.
 Their mamey honey was the most distinctive, with a chocolaty flavor derived from the bees feeding on that unique fruit.

 With such an array of honey options, surely choosing the right honey would matter tremendously in baking, wouldn’t it?
 I set out to find out.

 To conduct my test, I did the following:

 - I selected four honeys that tasted very different from each other.

 - I baked some simple honey cookies four times, once with each honey.
 I made sure that honey was the predominant flavor of the cookie; the recipe has no other sugars and has no additional spices or flavors aside from a little vanilla extract.